abiola-arobieke/fx-today/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

+UI design was created by Nelson Sakwa and can be found on Behance.

 I would like to thank to the Microverse team for the learning opportunity

 <p align="right">(<a href="#readme-top">back to top</a>)</p>